 Holistic addiction treatment is just one of many ways to tackle the issue of addiction.
 To help individuals fight addiction, an effective technique is to boost immunity and increase coping skills.
-For quite some time, a holistic approach to treating drug addiction was viewed as some sort of magic trick.
-In other words, it wasn’t really accepted as a meaningful way to tackle the problem of addiction.
+For quite some time, a holistic approach to treating drug addiction was viewed as some magic trick.
+In other words, it wasn’t accepted as a meaningful way to tackle the problem of addiction.
 Recently, however, this has changed, and many addiction treatment centers are taking a holistic approach.

 What Makes Holistic Addiction Treatment Different?